-Almond flour is one of several popular wheat flour alternatives.
+Almond flour is one of the numerous popular flours.

-This flour is made from almonds alone, and it is particularly popular with individuals on gluten-free and low-carb diets.
+This flour is made from almonds alone, and it is particularly popular with individuals following gluten-free and low-carb diets.

 However, what does almond flour offer nutritionally?

 This article examines the potential benefits and downsides of almond flour in addition to how it compares to regular wheat flour.